stefur/lizzy/README.md

 ## Configure Waybar
 Add a custom module to your Waybar config:
 ```
-"custom/spotify": {
+"custom/lystra": {
+    "format": "{}"
-    "exec": "cat /tmp/lystra-output",
+    "exec": "lystra",
-    "interval": "once",
-    "signal": 8
+    "response-type": "json"
 }
 ```
+Add whatever flags you want to the command in `exec`, for example something like: `"exec": "lystra --length 65 --order title,artist --separator ": "`

 Don't forget to add the module to your bar!

-Then run `lystra`, and preferably add `lystra` to whatever autostart method you're using.

 ## Usage
 Currently the following options can be used to customize the output of Lystra.